jsbrono/sentiment-from-scratch/README.md

-# sentiment-analysis
+# Sentiment-from-scratch
-Artificial neural network using numpy to predict sentiment
+Artificial neural network built from scratch using numpy for sentiment analysis.
+Includes preprocessing, feature generation and other utils as well as a Naive Bayes implementation.
+Achieves ~90% accuracy on IMDB review dataset.
+Learning project for understanding neural networks and NLP pipelines.